SteampunkFoundry/DevOpsForBeginnersCourse/Prerequisites.md

 7. Run the command: `ls`
 8. Run the command:  `cat ~/.ssh/steampunk_rsa.pub`
+   + `Cat` will show the contents of the file, in this case our public key
    + Copy the entire output
 9. If more help is needed: https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key
-10. Open GitHub, login, and go to your settings
+10. Open GitHub in a web browser, login, and go to your settings
 11. On the left side there is a tab titled: `SSH and GPG keys`
 12. Click: `New SSH Key`
-13. Copy the output from Step 7 and create a name for this key
+13. Copy the output from step 8 where we ran `cat <file>` and create a name for this key
 14. Upon completion, you will need to enter your password to confirm

 ### Use Git Bash in IntelliJ

-*Recommended for Windows users to wish to use Git Bash as their terminal in IntelliJ*
+*Recommended for Windows users who wish to use Git Bash as their terminal in IntelliJ*

-15. Open IntelliJ, go to File > Settings
+1. Open IntelliJ, go to File > Settings
-16. Search for "Terminal"
+2. Search for "Terminal"
-17. Change "Shell Path" to where you installed Git Bash in step 1, for example `C:\Program Files\Git\bin\bash.exe`
+3. Change "Shell Path" to where you installed Git Bash in step 1, for example `C:\Program Files\Git\bin\bash.exe`

 ## Creating a Repository

-1. Go to https://github.com/SteampunkFoundry and hit the "+" button in the top right, select “New repository”
+1. Using a web browser go to https://github.com/SteampunkFoundry and hit the "+" button in the top right, select “New repository”
 2. Call your repository: **DevOpsforBeginners-<YOUR-NAME>** or something similar -- all the work you do for this course will go in this repository